djugei/treelike/README.md

 Using a common trait allows third parties to switch out tree implementations seamlessly

 ## Automatisation
-If you are implementing a tree this [Treelike] only requires you to implement two methods on your nodes, [content][Treelike::content] to return its contents and [children][Treelike::children] to list its children.
+If you are implementing a tree this `Treelike` only requires you to implement two methods on your nodes, `content` to return its contents and `children` to list its children.

 Many kinds of traversals and searches are then provided for free.
 I found myself implementing the same methods over and over on different trees, so that is my main motivation.